SCROLL

 One of the privileges of my profession is that I’m able to use a huge variety of beautiful materials.
 Here are just a few: stone-hammered recycled fine silver 999 (99.9% pure) Gold L-R: recycled 22ct that I alloyed myself; 24ct pure gold casting grain; 18ct yellow gold square section wires and a stone-hammered molten droplet.
 Stones L-R: Agate druzy in dreamy grey-blue; pale, lemony citrines, silver-grey Congo cube raw diamonds 94.8ct; natural Imperial topaz crystals and semi-rough aquamarine slabs.

-Values & methods
+Values & Methods

 My methods are mainly low tech so that I can work outside when I wish.
 Workshop electricity is from 100% renewable sources and the gas supply is carbon neutral.
 I now have a couple of electric drills, but I far prefer my hand powered bow-drill which is similar to those used by dentists in the Indus Valley ca 7000BC.
 Precious metals traded in the UK are mainly recycled, I sometimes make my own gold alloys.
 I mainly use salt and vinegar pickle to remove flux after soldering and bicarbonate of soda for cleaning silver.